rrice2004/Python-/LogFile Search/README.md

 # Python Logfile Search
-This script allows you to search a directory of log files and files in general for keyword(s).
-If you've ever had to troubleshoot an issue and had to look through endless log files for what you wanted, this will help speed up that time.
+A log file search script to speed up troubleshooting and threat hunting.
+With the ability to search for individual or multiple keywords at a time through a directory of log files.

  > Currently works on the following file formats: .log,.txt,.csv,.xlsx and .docx
-> > Requires Docx, openpyxl, fuzzywuzzy and requests modules to be installed.
+ >> Requires Docx, openpyxl, fuzzywuzzy and requests modules to be installed.

 <br />
 <br />